International Health Insurance for Australian Expatriates

 Ensuring quality health insurance coverage usually ranks amongst the very highest expatriate priorities.
 By any standard, Australians enjoy a very high quality of health services and there is usually a desire to ensure that immediate access to similar quality care is not compromised by virtue of either living in a developing country or by exceptionally high local medical costs.
 Ideally, international health insurance should be arranged before expatriates, and their families, leave Australia so that there are no potential gaps in cover.

-International health insurance is more complex than domestic health insurance because of the vastly wider range of circumstances that have to be contemplated – including the need for emergency repatriation in certain situations.
+International health insurance is more complex than domestic health insurance because of the vastly wider range of circumstances that have to be contemplated – and in particular the need for emergency repatriation in certain situations.
 A number of expatriate health policies are available in the Australian market place and they should be very carefully considered by Australian expatriates - in terms of their cost effectiveness and level of integration with the Australian health system.
-Subject to proper arrangements, most plans offer members guaranteed re-entry into the Australian health system with no waiting times or penalties.
+Subject to proper arrangements, most plans offer members guaranteed re-entry into the private Australian health system with no waiting times or penalties.

-It is also important to note that there are several critical factors that can affect this insurance at the expiry of any policy - such as claims during the policy period, the number of people covered under the policy, level of benefits selected and a change in occupation or country of residence.
+It is also important to note that there are several critical factors that can affect this insurance at the expiry of any policy - such as claims during the policy period, the number of people covered under the policy, the level of benefits selected and a change in occupation or country of residence.